 The scientists did not observe this protective effect of coffee on people who died from cardiovascular disease.

 Oh…and this protective ‘live longer’ effect of coffee is only for caffeinated coffee, not decaffeinated coffee.
+Yet, another reason NOT to drink decaf!

 What do the scientists think their results mean?